openclarity/openclarity/README.md

 Click "SUBMIT"

 After a few minutes the stack will be deployed, and you can get the VMClarity server instance public IPv4 address from the AWS CloudFormation "Outputs" tab.

-### Accessing the API
+### Accessing the API and UI

 - To access the API, a tunnel to the HTTP ports must be opened using the VMClarity server as a bastion.